ashfilbrun/Snake-Game/README.md

 # Project 1 - Snake: the game

-I chose the game of snake because it seems like a fun challenge to create.
+I chose the game of snake because it seemed like a fun challenge to create.
+I decided to make my snake game glow worm themed.

+CLICK HERE TO PLAY GAME!
+[Glow Worm Game](https://glowworm.surge.sh).

 ## MVP